o19s/elasticsearch-learning-to-rank/README.md

 ### Increase Max Script Size

 Ranklib models are stored using an Elasticsearch script plugin.
 Ranklib models can be large.
-So we recommend increasing this setting, ie:
+So we recommend increasing this setting.
+Don't worry, just because Ranklib models are verbose, doesn't nescesarilly imply they'll be slow.

 `script.max_size_in_bytes: 10000000`